Hosting and bandwidth provided by MacAce.net.

-All iPad models have IPS LED-backlit displays with a viewable angle of 178 degrees horizontally and vertically, which makes it quite possible for more than one person to view the screen simultaneously.
+All regular, full-size iPad models have IPS LED-backlit displays with a viewable angle of 178 degrees horizontally and vertically, which makes it quite possible for more than one person to view the screen simultaneously.

-However, the physical size, resolution, and pixel density of the iPad displays vary accordingly:
+However, the physical size, resolution, pixel density, and surface type for the regular iPad displays vary accordingly:

 |